skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 * The location where they will meet Noreeno is known to have a lot of ruins.

-Eomer returns to the Inn.
+Eomer returns to the inn.
 They have a free day to spend in town, and then they must head off to Vale Calma to meet with Magistrate Noreeno and find out what job he has for them...

 # Session 5

-## 7th of Last Summer, 1501dy (Late Afternoon) {.date}
+## 7th of Last Summer, 1501dy (late afternoon) {.date}

 Enoch heads back to the Inn.
 He plans to spend the evening translating another chapter of the old book they found.
 This takes about five